 Current ratios are computed by dividing current assets over current liabilities.
 Net working capital ratios are derived at by getting the difference of current assets and current liabilities divided by total assets.
-Return on assets percentage pertains to operating income (loss) over average total assets while return on equity percentage is computed by dividing net income (loss) over average stockbolder's equity.
-Percentage of debt to equity resulted from dividing total borrowings (short-term & long-term borrowings) over stockbolder's equity.
-Percentage of asset to equity resulted from dividing total assets over stockbolder's equity.
+Return on assets percentage pertains to operating income (loss) over average total assets while return on equity percentage is computed by dividing net income (loss) over average stockholder's equity.
+Percentage of debt to equity resulted from dividing total borrowings (short-term & long-term borrowings) over stockholder's equity.
+Percentage of asset to equity resulted from dividing total assets.